philrz/super/docs/language/search-expressions.md

 A regular expression is specified in the familiar slash syntax where the expression begins with a `/` character and ends with a terminating `/` character.
 The string between the slashes (exclusive of those characters) is the regular expression.

-The format of Zed regular expressions follows the syntax of the [RE2 regular expression library](https://github.com/google/re2) and is documented in the
+The format follows the syntax of the [RE2 regular expression library](https://github.com/google/re2) and is documented in the
 [RE2 Wiki](https://github.com/google/re2/wiki/Syntax).